minghsu/usim_modifier_v3/README.md

 # USIM Modifier Version 3.0

-The 'usim midifier v3.0' is designed for modification your 'TEST USIM CARD', you can modify some data of USIM fileds with PC/SC card reader on multi-platform (Windows/MAC/Linux).
+The 'usim midifier v3.0' is for modify your 'TEST USIM' card, you can modify the content of USIM card with PC/SC card reader on multi-platform (Windows/MAC/Linux).

-Hope this tool can hlep you easy to create specific TEST USIM for test.
+Hope this tool can hlep you easy to prepare specific TEST USIM card for test.

 # Requirement Packages